SKOG303 Silviculture and Forest Growth and Yield

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 Silviculture is often based on production ecology of trees.
 Knowledge on competition and growth is an important prerequisite of most silvicultural treatments.
 Genetics and natural forest dynamics are two other important basics for silviculture that are chosen as topics.
-To increase the knowledge of possible silvicultural options we will base the learning on a number of examples within the topics of regeneration, pre-commercial thinning, thinning and final cut.
+We will base the learning on a number of examples within the topics of regeneration, pre-commercial thinning, thinning and final cut.

-Students will learn about silvicultural methods and their effects.
+Students will learn about silvicultural methods and their effects on trees and the forest ecosystem.
 Students will learn some basics in forest genetics, natural forest dynamics, and growth and yield, which determine the effects of silvicultural on stand development.

 Students will be able to choose between silvicultural options depending on management objectives, conditions for growth, and stand development.
-Students will be able to evaluate effects of the chosen silviculture on growth and yield.
-Students will be able to read and communicate the content of technical literature within the field in Norwegian and English.
+Students will be able to evaluate effects of the chosen silviculture on growth and stand development.
+Students will be able to understand and apply relevant research literature in the field, also in the future.

-Students will be able to find, understand, and communicate the content of relevant research literature within the field.
+Students will be able to find, read, and communicate the content of relevant research literature within the field.

-The core of the course is a literature study supported by seminars.
-The content of the curriculum will be presented by students or teachers as a basis for the discussion during the seminar.
-Excursions will focus on research.
+The core of the course is a literature study of research papers supported by seminars.
+The content of the research papers will be presented by students or teachers as a basis for the discussion during the seminar.
+Excursions will focus on research and the practice of silviculture.
 The semester assignment will train the process of finding relevant research results about a chosen topic and to present research results.
-Students summarize the most important contant of the course literature and the seminars in a note book.
+Students summarize the most important content of the course literature and the seminars in a note book.

-Seminars and discussion of presentations.
-The course has web pages in Canvas, where also the assignments are announced.
+Seminars and coments on assignments.
+The course has web pages in Canvas, where all activities are announced.
 The lecturers are available for questions during office hours.

 25 research papers, mostly from Norway, Sweden and Finland; all in English.